 Medicaid offers some options for maternity and childbirth.
 You can apply for Medicaid at any time, not just during open enrollment.
 If you do not qualify for Medicaid, you may still qualify for Pregnancy-Related Medicaid.
 Otherwise, you may:

 - Coordinate benefits coverage.
-This policy is when you use your domestic partner or spouse’s insurance coverage to supplement your coverage.
+This is when you use your partner or spouse’s insurance to supplement you.

-- Purchase a maternity discount plan, which could save significant amounts on your medical costs.
+- Buy a maternity discount plan.
+This could save you a lot on your medical costs.

-- Save money in an HSA or FSA to use for medical costs related to your pregnancy and childbirth.
+- Save money in an HSA or FSA.
+Then, use it for costs related to your pregnancy and childbirth.

-- Purchase short-term disability insurance to replace your income.
+- Buy short-term disability insurance to replace your income.

-- Purchase hospital indemnity insurance to cover extra hospital bills
+- Buy hospital indemnity insurance to cover extra bills.

 - Take out a maternity leave loan.

-If you wait until you are pregnant, you may not be able to enroll in some coverages in time to cover your pregnancy and delivery.
-Short-term disability, for example, may have waiting periods.
+If you wait until you are pregnant, you might not be able to enroll in time.
+Short-term disability, for instance, may have waiting periods.

-If you miss the open enrollment period with your employer, you may not be able to switch your health insurance policy when you find out you are pregnant.
-Pregnancy is not a qualifying life event in most states.
-However, there are exceptions.
-For example, New York lists pregnancy as a qualifying life event.
-Being pregnant may not qualify you for a special enrollment period, but having a baby does.
-Learn more about qualifying life events.
+If you miss the open enrollment period, you might not be able to switch your policy when you find out that you are pregnant.
+Pregnancy is not a qualifying life event in most states, but there are some exceptions.
+For instance, New York lists pregnancy as a qualifying life event.

-Although no one supplemental maternity insurance policy can cover all your needs, with a little research and planning, you may find a combination of policies that will maximize your coverage.
-This combination may provide you with extra income if you take time off work during pregnancy and following childbirth.
-This patchwork of maternity health insurance hacks can form part of a valuable strategy to help see women and their families through the financial challenges of maternity leave.
+No maternity insurance policy can cover all your needs, but with a little research and planning, you could find the right combination of policies to provide you with additional income if you take time off of work.
+These health insurance moves can form part of a valuable strategy to help you see your family through the financial challenges of pregnancy, childbirth, and maternity leave.